This post may contain affiliate links. Please see disclosure policy here.

 A delicious Dutch Baby Pancake is one of the most requested breakfast dishes at our house.
 And they aren’t just great for breakfast.
 We we love these puff up pancakes for dinner too!

 Dutch Baby Pancake, or Puff Up Pancakes as we call it, is a standard at our house.
-If dad fixes breakfast, the majority of time it is Puff Up Pancakes.
-If dad fixes dinner, the majority of time it is Puff Up Pancakes.
+If dad fixes breakfast, the majority of time it is this recipe.
+If dad fixes dinner, the majority of time it is this recipe!
 Are you seeing the trend?
 His cooking repertoire is a little limited, but what he does make is delicious.

 Whenever the kids are home for a visit and I ask what they want for breakfast, Dutch Baby Pancake is at the top of the list.